Headless men: In literature

 William Shakespeare's play Othello makes reference to "the Cannibals that each other eat, The Anthropophagi, and men whose heads Do grow beneath their shoulders".
 In his later play The Tempest, Gonzalo admittedly believed when he was young "that there were such men whose heads stood in their breasts".

 In William Mayne's 1987 children's book The Blemyah Stories, a family of Blemyahs spend a year in a medieval priory, carving stories from wood.

 Gene Wolfe writes of a man with his face on his chest in his 1989 short story collection Endangered Species.

 In Umberto Eco's 2000 novel Baudolino, the protagonist meets Blemmyes along with Sciapods and a number of monsters from the medieval bestiary in his quest to find Prester John.

 In his 2006 book La Torre della Solitudine, Valerio Massimo Manfredi features the Blemmyes as fierce, sand-dwelling creatures located in the southeastern Sahara, and suggests that they are the manifestation of the evil face of mankind.

 Science fiction author Bruce Sterling wrote a short story entitled "The Blemmye's Stratagem", included in his 2006 collection Visionary in Residence.
 The story describes a Blemmye during the Crusades, who is revealed to be an extraterrestrial.
 Sterling later stated that the idea for his story was taken from a children's story by Waleed Ali.

 In Rick Riordan's 2017 fantasy novel The Dark Prophecy, headless men appear as the goons and bodyguards of Emperor Commodus.

 In Emil Ferris's acclaimed graphic novel My Favorite Thing Is Monsters, the narrator has a headless stuffed toy named Blemmy.

 The creatures turn up on day 304 of the One Thousand and One Nights as translated by Sir Malcolm C. Lyons.
 The headless men with eyes on their chest defend the Brass City where the ifrit keeps a kidnapped princess as prisoner.

+In Clark Ashton Smith's short story "The Door to Saturn", a race of headless men known as "Blemphroims" inhabit the planet Saturn.